 Communication Everywhere, All the Time

+Multimodal communication is pivotal to societal participation and inclusion of people.
 Communicators must have access to communication in all environments and situations.
 But what happens if a communicator’s high tech AAC system runs out of charge or is broken?
 How does a communicator express their thoughts while in a swimming pool?
 Having a low tech board as a backup communication tool can make sure that communicator gets to express themselves in all situations.
-When learners have an effective mode of communication at all times, they may not resort to behaviours to express their emotions.
-Multimodal communication is hence pivotal to societal participation and inclusion of people with complex communication needs.
+Moreover, when learners have an effective mode of communication at all times, they may not resort to behaviours to express their emotions.

 Do you have any ideas about multimodal communication in AAC users?
 Please share your thoughts in the comment section below.